Pixel-Pushers-1/MonoZelda/README.md

 - Move Right -> D or Right Arrow
 - Move Left -> A or Left Arrow
 - Toggle Hitboxes -> G
-- Use Item -> D1 - D6
+- Equip Item -> D1 - D6
-- Fire Sword Beam -> T
+- Use Item -> F
 - Player Attack -> Z or N
-- Change Room -> Left Click on Door
+- Mute Game Sound -> M
+- Pause/Inventory -> I or Esc

 # Special Notes
 - For pushable blocks, keep pushing into the block for a few seconds for functionality